 If you’re not going to use it for any of those reasons, and can’t think of any other reason you would use an outside shower for RV, it may be a drawback.
 There’s a sad story of someone who never used their RV outdoor shower at all, then went to winterize their rig and discovered it had sprung a leak.
 It’s not for everyone and that’s okay.

 3. Ideas for outdoor showers

 In its most basic form, your RV exterior shower is just a hose, plugged into the outside of your RV.
 However, you can buy all sorts of attachments and make all sorts of things on your own to fancy it up.
-Some people fashion RV outdoor shower enclosure from PVC pipe and shower curtains so you can have an entire shower experience.
+Some people fashion RV outdoor shower enclosures from PVC pipe and shower curtains so you can have an entire shower experience.
 Some people just fit it with an RV outside shower faucet.
 You can shop all kinds of RV outdoor shower parts and customize yours to fit your family and your needs.
 It helps to think first about what you’ll use it for.
-If you’re going to be hosing off your motorhome, or your pets, or your kids, you may just want to keep it as a hose.
+If you’re going to be hosing off your motorhome, your pets, or your kids, you may just want to keep it as a hose.
 If you want a more pleasant experience and have people actually showering out there, you may want to upgrade a bit.

 4. Some outdoor RV shower accessories to consider

 If you’re looking for an outdoor shower, these accessories may be helpful: